MicrosoftDocs/Console-Docs/docs/console-virtual-terminal-sequences.md

 All commands in this section are generally equivalent to calling Get\* console APIs to retrieve status information about the current console buffer state.

+> [!NOTE]
-**Note**  These queries will emit their responses into the console input stream immediately after being recognized on the output stream while ENABLE\_VIRTUAL\_TERMINAL\_PROCESSING is set.
+>These queries will emit their responses into the console input stream immediately after being recognized on the output stream while ENABLE\_VIRTUAL\_TERMINAL\_PROCESSING is set.
 The ENABLE\_VIRTUAL\_TERMINAL\_INPUT flag does not apply to query commands as it is assumed that an application making the query will always want to receive the reply.